What is relocation?

 “sea rescue admission” – the special redistribution procedures of people rescued from distress at sea

 Sea rescue relocation operations, also known as “boat admission“, involve the allocation to one or more EU Member States of migrants rescued at sea who were allowed to land in another EU Member State (currently Malta and Italy).
 This group of persons is thus also asylum seekers.
 Germany assumes responsibility for conducting the national asylum procedure.

 What are the legal bases for the current relocation Programme?

 Individuals who enter via relocation have the same legal status as asylum seekers or asylum applicants.
+An exception is made for persons entering with the 1,553 quota (see above).
 They are currently entitled to the following benefits:

 Residence: Individuals entering are first of all given a certificate of arrival at the registration at the initial reception centre.
 After submitting the application for asylum at a branch office of the Federal Office for Migration and Refugees, they are given a temporary residence permit under Section 55 AsylG (Asylum Act) for the duration of the asylum process.

 Social security benefits: The individuals receive benefits under the Benefits for Asylum Seekers’ Act (Asylbewerberleistungsgesetz).